-A project is the top level of the Analog Rytm MKII workflow.
-A project contains 128 patterns, 128 kits, and 16 songs,

-4 global slots, and a project Sound pool consisting of up to 128 Sounds.
+A project is the top level of the Analog Rytm workflow.
+A project contains 128 patterns, 128 kits, 16 songs, 4 global slots, and a project Sound pool consisting of up to 128 Sounds.
 Projects are handy when, for example, you want to save a specific setup for a live performance or when managing a select number of compositions.
 The +Drive can store 128 projects.

-When a project is loaded it becomes the active working state of Analog Rytm MKII, independent of the +Drive.
-Analog Rytm MKII keeps track of what project slot the active project was loaded from.
-It is possible to edit the patterns, kits, songs, and globals of a loaded project.
+When a project is loaded it becomes the active working state of Analog Rytm, independent of the +Drive.
+Analog Rytm will keep track of what project slot the active project was loaded from.
+When a project is loaded it is possible to edit its patterns, kits, songs, and globals.

-Within an active project, all changes made are automatically remembered by the Analog Rytm MKII, letting you switch back and forth between patterns and kits and edit the patterns, kits, and parameters in any order you like without the need to save each adjustment manually.
-Patterns, the active kit Sounds, and settings, songs and globals are remembered even after the power is turned off.
-However, regarding kits (the main entity for editing and collectively storing a complete set of Sounds and effects), when the Analog Rytm MKII is switched off, only the settings of the active kit are preserved.
+Within an active project, all changes made are automatically remembered by the Analog Rytm, letting you switch back and forth between patterns and kits and edit the patterns, kits and parameters in any order you like without the need to save each adjustment manually.
+Patterns, the active kit Sounds and settings, songs and globals are remembered even after the power is turned off.
+However, regarding kits (the main entity for editing and collectively storing a complete set of Sounds and effects), when the Analog Rytm is switched off, only the settings of the active kit are preserved.
 If for example, the kit linked to pattern 1 is edited (kit A), another pattern is selected and its kit edited (kit B) and then the power is turned off, only the changes to kit B (the most recent active kit) will be remembered.
-We highly recommend that you specifically save the kits you have been working on manually using the quick command [YES] + [PLAY MODE].
+We highly recommend that you specifically save the kits you have been working on manually using the quick command [YES/SAVE] + [FX].
 Find out more about kits in the section "10.
 KITS AND SOUNDS" on page 26.